 Even though the last year hasn’t been nearly as difficult for me as it has for many others, I’ve been anxious for things to return to normal.
 I remember in the early days of the pandemic dreaming of a day in the hopefully-not-too-distant future when we would declare the pandemic was over, like V-J Day in 1945 but instead of kissing in the streets we’d settle for friendly handshakes.
 Early on in the pandemic, I remember feeling kind of excited to have a bunch of free time at home.
-I threw myself into side projects, learning new recipes, even a little yard work.
+I threw myself into side projects, learned a few new recipes, even did a little yard work.
 Sure, it’s a lot of time to spend at home, I thought.
 But it’s only temporary.

 But as the pandemic dragged on, through 2020 and into 2021, I began to wonder not only when, but if things would ever return to normal.
 The side projects, new recipes and yard work all lost their appeal.
 I started multiple blog posts over the last year but wasn’t able to finish any of them.
 I’ve said before that for me, writer’s block isn’t necessarily when I don’t have any ideas to write about, but is often when the ideas I have don’t feel worth exploring or sharing, and that’s where I was for most of the last year.
 Physically, I felt fine, but mentally I felt restless, unsettled and unfulfilled.
 My creativity was sapped.